pypy/pypy/pypy/doc/sandbox.rst

 Not all operations are supported; e.g. if you type os.readlink('...'), the controller crashes with an exception and the subprocess is killed.
 Other operations make the subprocess die directly with a "Fatal RPython error".
-None of this is a security hole; it just means that if you try to run some random program, it risks getting killed depending on the Python built-in functions it tries to call.
-This is a matter of the sandboxing layer being incomplete so far, but it should not really be a problem in practice.
+None of this is a security hole.
+More importantly, *most other built-in modules are not enabled.
+Please read all the warnings in this page before complaining about this.
+Contributions welcome.*